plgd-dev/hub/docs/guide/architecture/component-overview.md

 :::

 ## Event Bus
-After every successful write to [EventStore](#event-store), an event is published on the event bus.
+After every successful write to the [EventStore](#event-store), an event is published on the event bus.
 Other plgd services are subscribed to the event bus to be notified when the change in the system / on the devices occurs or is requested.
 One such party is a resource directory, which aggregates resource models in memory for fast retrieve requested by the plgd gateways.
 Gateways are subscribed as well to be able to synchronously process device's resource updates.

 plgd cloud uses [NATS](https://nats.io) messaging system as it's event bus.

-> We are using pure NATS, not NATS Stremaing nor Jetstream.
+> We are using pure NATS, not NATS Streaming nor Jetstream.

 ## Event Store
 plgd cloud persist events in an event store, which is a database of events.
 The store has an API for adding and retrieving device's events.
 Events needs to be versioned and written in a correct order.
 To achieve the consistency, optimistic concurrency control method is applied during each write.